coder/code-server/README.md

 - For Fedora, CentOS, RHEL, openSUSE it will install the latest rpm package.
 - For Arch Linux it will install the AUR package.
 - For any unrecognized Linux operating system it will install the latest static release into ~/.local
-  - Add ~/.local/bin to your $PATH to run code-server.
+  - Add ~/.local/bin to your \$PATH to run code-server.

 - For macOS it will install the Homebrew package.
   - If Homebrew is not installed it will install the latest static release into ~/.local
-  - Add ~/.local/bin to your $PATH to run code-server.
+  - Add ~/.local/bin to your \$PATH to run code-server.

-- If ran on an architecture with no binary releases or outdated libc/libcxx, it will install the npm package with yarn or npm.
+- If ran on an architecture with no binary releases or glibc < v2.17, it will install the npm package with yarn or npm.
   - We only have binary releases for amd64 and arm64 presently.

     --dry-run Enables a dry run where where the steps that would have taken place are printed but do not actually execute.

+    --version Pass to install a specific version instead of the latest release.

     --static  Forces the installation of a static release into ~/.local

               This flag takes an optional argument for the installation prefix which defaults to "~/.local". code-server will be unarchived into ~/.local/lib/code-server.X.X.X and the binary will be symlinked into "~/.local/bin/code-server".
-You will need to add ~/.local/bin to your $PATH to use it without the full path.
+You will need to add ~/.local/bin to your \$PATH to use it without the full path.

               To install system wide set the prefix to /usr/local.

-    --version Pass to install a specific version instead of the latest release.
 ```

 If you still don't trust our install script, even with the above explaination and the dry run, we have